flink-extended/feathub-examples/flink-sql-feature-view/README.md

    - user_id, unique identifier of the user that made the purchase.
    - item_id, unique identifier of the item that is purchased.
    - item_count, number of items purchased.
+   - item_price, the price of the item when it is purchased.
    - timestamp, time when this purchase is made.

-2. Read a batch of historical item price events from a file.
+3. Check the format of the input purchase events and filter out invalid entries.

-   Each item price event has the following fields:
+   A valid purchase event is supposed to meet the following requirements.

+   - user_id and item_id should not be null.
-   - item_id, unique identifier of the item.
+   - item_id should be a combination of the string "item_" and a number.
-   - price, the new price of this item.
-   - timestamp, time when the new price is used for this item.
+   - item_count should be a positive integer.

-3. For each purchase event, append the following two fields by joining with item price events and performing over-window aggregation, with point-in-time correctness in both operations.
+3. For each purchase event, organize the values in each column with the following transformations.

-   - price, price of the item at the time this purchase is made.
-   - total_payment_last_two_minutes, total cost of purchases made by this user in a 2-minute window that ends at the time this purchase is made.
+   - convert user_id and item_id into lower-case strings.
+   - create total_amount column from the product of item_count and item_price.
+   - convert timestamp column into unix timestamp in seconds.

-4. Output the batch of purchase events backfilled with the extra features to a file.
+4. Output the batch of the cleaned purchase events to a file.

 # Prerequisites